Afrikaans vs Khasi

 Afrikaans and Khasi Language History

 Comparison of Afrikaans vs Khasi language history gives us differences between origin of Afrikaans and Khasi language.
-History of Afrikaans language states that this language originated in 17th Century whereas history of Khasi language states that this language originated in Not Available.
+History of Afrikaans language states that this language originated in 17th Century whereas history of Khasi language states that this language originated in 1200 AD.
 Family of the language also forms a part of history of that language.
 More on language families of these languages can be found out on Afrikaans and Khasi Language History.

 Afrikaans and Khasi Greetings